Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-related Performance Metrics

 \subsubsection{Energy proportionality coefficient (EPC)}

-This metric represents the power consumption of a device/system as a function of the offered load.
-In general, the observed power consumption increases non-linearly with the load and the power consumption in an idle state is often non-negligible, e.g., network switches consume up to 85\% of their peak power consumption when idle \cite{Fiandrino.2017}.
+This metric represents the PC of a device/system as a function of the offered load.
+In general, the observed PC increases non-linearly with the load, and the PC in an idle state is often non-negligible, e.g., network switches consume up to 85\% of their peak PC when idle \cite{Fiandrino.2017}.
 EPC is defined in $[-1, 1]$, where $\text{EPC}=1$ ($-1$) means that each increase in load leads to an equal increase (decrease) in EC, while $\text{EPC}=0$ describes the case when the system EC is constant and does not depend on the load.

-Three other metrics related to energy proportionality are \cite{Fiandrino.2017}: \begin{itemize} \item Energy proportionality index (EPI), which captures the difference between the measured power and the ideal power, i.e., the power that the device should consume if it is fully energy proportional.
-EPI is expressed in the region between idle and peak power consumption only. $\text{EPC}=0$ (1) indicates that the EC is agnostic (fully energy proportional) to the workload. \item Idle-to-peak power ratio (IPR), which measures the ratio between the idle and the peak power consumption.
-IPR values tending to zero indicate energy-proportional designs. \item Linear deviation ratio (LDR), which captures the deviation of the observed power consumption from the fully proportional case, i.e., a straight line connecting idle and peak power consumption values. $\text{LDR}=0$ corresponds to a perfectly linear system. \end{itemize}
+Three other metrics related to EPC are \cite{Fiandrino.2017}: \begin{itemize} \item Energy proportionality index (EPI), which captures the difference between the measured power and the ideal power, i.e., the power that the device should consume if it is fully energy proportional.
+EPI is expressed in the region between idle and peak PC only. $\text{EPI}=0$ (1) indicates that the EC is agnostic (fully energy proportional) to the workload. \item Idle-to-peak power ratio (IPR), which measures the ratio between the idle and the peak PC.
+IPR values tending to zero indicate energy-proportional designs. \item Linear deviation ratio (LDR), which captures the deviation of the observed PC from the fully proportional case, i.e., a straight line connecting idle and peak PC values. $\text{LDR}=0$ corresponds to a linear system. \end{itemize}